 Counseling Degrees and Programs in Minnesota

-- There are 14 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Minnesota.1,2
+- There are 22 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Minnesota.1,2

-- Of the counseling schools in Minnesota, 0 offer an associate’s degree, 6 offer a bachelor’s degree, 4 offer a certificate, and 9 offer a master’s or advanced degree.1,2
+- Of the counseling schools in Minnesota, 5 offer an associate degree, 5 offer a bachelor’s degree, 11 offer a certificate, and 13 offer a master’s or advanced degree.1,2

 - 2 schools offer a degree in vocational rehabilitation counseling.1,2